GregRos/career.gregros.dev/vault/Projects/P_Preszr/Preszr.md

 > | End-users | -- |
 > | Contributors | 1 |

 Preszr is a serialization-adjacent library written in #typescript for any #javascript environment.

 It helps you serialize objects with prototypes and complex reference structures – also known as object graphs – through a carefully designed object #protocol.

 Preszr supports all built-in values, including `"strings"`, `ArrayBuffer`, and `100n`, out of the box and can be easily extended to support custom types.
-This either involves just passing a prototype and having the library sort it out, or at most by writing a few lines of code.

-<div style="clear: both; width: 100%"></div>
-<div style="clear: both; width: 100%"></div>

 ![[Projects/P_Preszr/Achievements|no-title clean]]